-In cases of suspected academic dishonesty, the instructor is advised to consult with his or her chair and, if deemed necessary, with the Dean of the Faculty.
-If it is determined that academic dishonesty has occurred, it is the responsibility of the instructor to notify the Dean of the Faculty and the Dean of Student Life of any penalties which have been applied.
+In cases of suspected academic dishonesty, the instructor is advised to consult with his or her chair and, if deemed necessary, with the Provost.
+If it is determined that academic dishonesty has occurred, it is the responsibility of the instructor to notify the Provost and the Dean of Student Life of any penalties which have been applied.
 Those offices will keep a record which may guide action in case of another offense in the future.